 - Ninja Blender is also another great choice!

-- Food Processor – A bit of a last resort, but will do if you don’t have another blender on hand!
+- Food Processor – A bit of a last resort, but it will do if you don’t have another option on hand!

-This basic recipe for this pineapple spinach smoothie is a great place to start.
-Increase the nutritional value by adding in any of these healthy smoothie mix-ins:
+This pineapple smoothie recipe is a great place to start.
+Increase the nutritional value by adding any of these healthy but optional add-ins:

 - Nuts